 She volunteered at the 45th Street Dental Clinic and the Longview Dental Clinic, both low income clinics.
 Dr. Eliassen also served as the WAGD Class of 2015 Student Representative as well as participating in the 2013 WAGD House of Delegates in Nashville, TN.
 Dr. Eliassen worked at the Lake Spokane Clinic as part of her extended rotation for the University of Washington RIDE Program.

 Dr. Eliassen married her best friend and companion, Perry L. Eliassen in August 2014.
 Perry hails from Denver, Colorado, where he graduated from Colorado State University with a B.S. in Nutrition and Dietetics in 2011.
 While at CSU, he was an active member of the Division 1 CSU wrestling team, volunteer for Habitat for Humanity, and educator and volunteer for the National Youth Leadership Training.
 He furthered his education with an MBA from University of Phoenix while working at a Rose Medical Center in Denver.
 After moving to Seattle to be closer to his wife, he obtained a job in dietetics and nutrition at Seattle Children’s Hospital, where he specialized in rare metabolic disorder nutrition.
-He and Dr. Eliassen are excited to be closer to family in Spokane, WA.
+Dr. Eliassen and Perry have one child: Genevieve born in January 2019.